This the multi-page printable view of this section. Click here to print.

 Learn about the basic set up that needs to be done before you start setting up parties, topics and subscriptions in Pryme Intercompany

-Each company needs a unique Party code for identification purposes.
-Agree on a naming strategy with all companies in the group and ensure consistency in Party code naming.
+Each company must have a unique Party Code for identification.
+A naming strategy should be agreed upon with all companies within the group to ensure consistency in Party code naming.
 Follow these steps to set it up:

-1. Choose the πŸ”Ž icon, enter Pryme Intercompany setup, and select the related link.
+1. Select the πŸ”Ž icon, enter Pryme Intercompany Setup, and choose the related link.

-2. Enter a Party code in My party code.
+2. Enter a Party Code in the My Party Code field.

-If your company uses local dimensions (i.e., only relevant for a specific company) and shouldn’t be shared with other companies, you can exclude the dimensions from the Topic message.
+If local dimensions are used by your company (i.e., dimensions relevant only for a specific company) and should not be shared with other companies, they can be excluded from the Topic Message.
+Follow these steps:

-1. Choose the πŸ”Ž icon, enter Dimensions, and select the related link.
+1. Select the πŸ”Ž icon, enter Dimensions, and choose the related link.

-2. Change Skip for Intercompany (IDM) to On/Selected for any dimension you want to exclude.
+2. Set Skip for Intercompany (IDM) to On/Selected for any dimension to exclude.

-If you are using the Project ledger entries functionality to transfer expenses between companies, you must add an Expense payment type to prevent expenses from posting to the general ledger.
-The general ledger will be updated when you post the Purchase invoice.
-This Expense payment type is only for intercompany transactions.
+When using the Project Ledger Entries functionality to transfer expenses between companies, add an Expense Payment type to prevent expenses from posting to the general ledger.
+The general ledger will be updated when the Purchase Invoice is posted.
+This Expense Payment Type is specifically for intercompany transactions.

-1. Choose the πŸ”Ž icon, enter Expense payment type, and select the related link.
+1. Select the πŸ”Ž icon, enter Expense Payment Type, and choose the related link.

-2. Create a new expense payment type and set the Expense payment function to Company paid and the Expense posting to NONE.
+2. Create a new expense payment type, setting the Expense Payment Function to Company Paid and the Expense Posting to NONE.

-3. Choose the πŸ”Ž icon, enter Project expense posting setup, and select the related link.
+3. Select the πŸ”Ž icon, enter Project Expense Posting Setup, and choose the related link.

-4. Create an Expense code for each code you have, and add the newly created Expense payment type.
+4. Create an Expense Code for each code and assign the newly created Expense Payment Type.

-5. Fill in the necessary fields.
-Hover over a field for a short description.
+5. Complete the necessary fields.
+Hover over each field for a short description.

 Permissions

-Users who are going to send projects to other companies must have the permission USER IDMYME.
+Users who need to send projects to other companies must have the USER IDMYME permission.

 3 - Step by step Project, Time, Expense, Item